History of Tel Aviv in Timeline

 February 2005: Stage Club bombing

-In 2005, the Jaffa railway station began being restored for conversion into an entertainment and leisure venue marketed as "HaTachana".
+In 2005, restoration work began on the Jaffa railway station to convert it into an entertainment and leisure venue marketed as "HaTachana".

 April 2006: Suicide bombing near the old central bus station